iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 ```

 Lastly, purely for convenience, we specify the outputs of our task.
 Instead of
-reading through all the script's output on the terminal, we extract the ngrok
+reading through the script's output on the terminal, we extract the ngrok
 tunnel URLs and inject them into an output value.
 Terraform will print these
 outputs whenever we `refresh`.
 In this case, we get URLs to access the Jupyter
 server.